kot-begemot-uk/uml-howto-v2/Networking.md

 * Daemon and bess require running a local switch.
 This switch may be connected to the host as well.

+## Netowrk configuration privilege

+Majority of the supported networking modes need `root` privileges.
+For example, in the legacy tuntap networking mode, users were required to be part of the group associated with the tunnel device.

+For newer network drivers like the vector transports, `root` privilege is required to fire an ioctl to setup the tun interface.

+In precise terms, this can be achieved by granting the user a subset of the capability.
+In case of vector transport, a user can add capability CAP_NET_ADMIN, to the uml binary.
+Theneceforth, UML can be run with normal user privilges, along with full networking.

 ## Configuring vector transports

 All vector transports support a similar syntax: